 Documents and Debates: Chapter 1: Early Contact

-Today, we introduce a newly organized resource on the Teaching American History website with a new tool designed to engage students in controversies that animated earlier generations.
-Teaching American History developed the two-volume Documents and Debates Collection to illustrate the issues at stake in some of the most crucial moments in American history.
+We’ve developed the two-volume Documents and Debates Collection to illustrate the issues at stake in some of the most crucial moments in American history.
 Scholars from the Ashbrook Center edited each volume in the collection.
-Sarah Morgan Smith edited Volume 1 and Ashbrook Senior Fellow David Tucker edited Volume 2.
-We are supplementing this accessible collection with a new tool: audio recordings of each chapter’s primary sources.
+Sarah Morgan Smith edited Volume 1, covering 1493 – 1865 and Ashbrook Senior Fellow David Tucker edited Volume 2, which covers 1865 – 2009.
 Each chapter also includes study questions and an introduction to the topic.

 We begin with the first chapter of Documents and Debates, Volume 1: 1493 – 1865.
 Titled “Early Contact,” Chapter 1 reveals a perhaps surprising difference of opinion among Spanish writers during the first European ventures in “the New World.”